Skip to main content

 Consume bottled or purified water.

-Tap water in El Salvador may not be safe for drinking.
-Stick to bottled or purified water to avoid waterborne illnesses.
+Tap water in El Salvador isn't reliably safe to drink.
+Stick to bottled or purified water to avoid waterborne illness.

 HIGH